 The kinds of securities we will offer

 We expect to offer various kinds of Securities on our Platform:

 - Equity Securities – When you buy an “equity security,” like the common stock of a corporation, you become an owner of the company.
-The value of your interest fluctuates with the fortunes of the company; if the company does well the value of your interest goes up, while if it does poorly the value goes down, possibly all the way to zero.
-As an owner, you generally have the right to share in any profit distributions made by the company, and you also share in the appreciation in the value of the company.
-Owning an equity security in a company is like owning a house, both the good part and the bad part.
+The value of your interest fluctuates with the company’s fortunes; if the company does well, the value of your interest goes up, while if it does poorly, the value goes down, possibly to zero.
+As an owner, you generally have the right to share in any profit distributions made by the company.
+You also share in the appreciation in the company’s value.
+Owning an equity security in a company is like owning a house, both the good and bad.
 When a company dissolves, the owners of the equity securities are paid last, after all the creditors.

 - Hybrid Securities – Some securities, which we call “hybrid securities,” have characteristics of both equity securities and debt securities, like a cross between a dog and a horse.

-- Callable Securities – Any kind of security can also be a “callable security,” meaning it can be “called,” or redeemed (bought back) by the company (for a debt security this is equivalent to an issuer having the option to prepay a loan prior to its maturity).
+- Callable Securities – Any kind of security can also be a “callable security,” meaning it can be “called” or redeemed (repurchased) by the company (for debt security this is equivalent to an issuer having the option to prepay a loan before its maturity).

 - Other Kinds of Securities – The possible kinds of securities are limited only by the imaginations of financial needs of companies, investors, and lawyers.

 When you review the opportunities at the Site, each opportunity will explain what kind of Security is being offered.

 If you are an “accredited investor,” you can invest in offerings under Title III as much as you want.
 The term “accredited investor” includes:

 - A natural person who has an individual net worth, or joint net worth with the person’s spouse or spousal equivalent, that exceeds $1 million at the time of the purchase, excluding the value of the primary residence of such person;